Painting Positivity: How a Tin of Paint Can Boost Your Mental Health

 Find out everything you need to know

-If you’re ready to paint yourself positive, Frenchic can help.
+If you’re ready to discover the benefits of mental health painting, Frenchic can help.
 Our complete guide to painting furniture runs through everything you need to know, from choosing the right paint to getting a smooth finish and adding decorative effects.

 Last but certainly not least, be sure to tag us in your transformations on Instagram @frenchicpaint and join The Frenchic Fan Forum on Facebook!